mikemalisz/expense-tracker-ios/Documentation/architecture.md

 # 🏗 App Architecture

 Expense Tracker is a relatively simple application, currently sporting three unique screens.
 Although simple, I utilized MVC to architect the app such that adding more features in the future should be easy.
 It consists of an authentication component that manages authenticating the user, and an expense item component which allows the user to create and delete different expense items.
-Both of these components depend on network connectivity to perform their respective actions, so I utilized protocols and objective inheritance to build a robust network layer that can be unit tested easily.
+Both of these components depend on network connectivity to perform their respective actions, so I utilized protocols and object inheritance to build a robust network layer that can be unit tested easily.

 ## Table of Contents